snowflake/freebsd-keymap/README.md

 and you are stuck with uk.kbd and us.kbd - maybe you have booted from a CDROM.

-kbdcontrol -l uk.kbd
+`kbdcontrol -l uk.kbd`

 Switch the Mac to British keyboard.

-'#' is now ALT-3
+'#' is now ALT-3.
 SHIFT-3 generates a code to go to the begining of the line.
 This is very annoying!

 All other keys work.

-I could not get uk.iso-dje-hex.kbd to wort with the British or Unicode Hex keyboards.
+I could not get `uk.iso-dje-hex.kbd` to work with the British or Unicode Hex keyboards.
 It seems that two keys produce the same scan codes.

 --------